Part II - The Kindle Is Already AI-Ready

 This is also how Amazon prepares readers without ever announcing it.
 They won’t frame it as “we’re blowing up the ebook.”

-They’ll frame it as features:
+They’ll position it as features:

 • AI-enhanced reading